AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

 >
 > //*******************************
 >
->  // TODO Implemente isso seguindo as etapas do Tutorial AEM Headless
+>  // TODO Implemente isso seguindo as etapas do Tutorial do AEM Headless
 >
 >  //*******************************
 >